 Maybe it's natural for a nation of hypochondriacs to have one of the world's best health-care systems.
 Who says Italy is a nation of hypochondriacs?
 I do.
 Who says that Italy has one of the world's best health-care systems?
 The World Health Organization (WHO), that's who (WHO flag in photo, left).My Neapolitan friends —all of whom are delightful hypochondriacs and for whom "dolce" in la dolce vita really means spending hours in the pharmacy looking for new potions and elixirs— all grumble about doctors and general health services here.
-I mean, you show up at the ER, your body ravaged by the ebola virus (that has cleverly disguised itself as a hangnail), and they will actually make you wait till they pry what's left of some malingering kid off his motorcycle.
+I mean, you show up at the ER, your body ravaged by the ebola virus (that has cleverly disguised itself as a hangnail), and they will make you wait till they pry what's left of some malingering kid off his motorcycle.

-The World Health Organization has carried out the first ever analysis of the world's health systems.
+None of them believe me when I quote the World Health Report 2000—Health systems: Improving Performance issued by the World Health Organization in 2001:The World Health Organization has carried out the first ever analysis of the world's health systems.
 Using five performance indicators to measure health systems in 191 member states, it finds that France provides the best overall health care, followed by Italy...

 The criteria include: the overall level of health of the population; health inequalities within the population; how well people of varying economic status find that they are served by the health system; and the distribution of the health system's financial burden within the population.
 Italy is in second-place in the world.

 At the moment, my own particular body is being ravaged by some sort of infection of the upper respiratory tract.
 The doctor came over to the house and listened, thumped and poked for a while, and then prescribed some medicine.
 My outrage that I would have to arrange to pick up the pills, myself, was somewhat abated by the bill for the house call cum snake oil: a big, fat, round nothing.